 The Zicklin School of Business is a recognized leader in providing undergraduate, graduate, and executive education for the 21st century.
 It offers part- and full-time business degree programs taught by faculty who are thought leaders and practitioners in their fields.
 An AACSB-accredited business school, Zicklin consistently ranks among the region’s and nation’s top performers in academic excellence, diversity and value.

 Columbia Business School

-Columbia Business School’s Heilbrunn Center for Graham & Dodd Investing—a dynamic resource for students and practitioners to learn about value investing through world-class education and research, bridging theory and practice—and Tamer Center for Social Enterprise—which educates leaders to use business knowledge, entrepreneurial skills, and management tools to address social and environmental challenges—are proud to work in conjunction with Neuberger Berman to launch this challenge.
+Columbia Business School’s Heilbrunn Center for Graham & Dodd Investing is a dynamic resource for students and practitioners to learn about value investing through world-class education and research, bridging theory and practice.
+The Tamer Center for Social Enterprise also educates leaders to use business knowledge, entrepreneurial skills, and management tools to address social and environmental challenges.

 The New York University Leonard N. Stern School of Business is proud to partner with Neuberger Berman on the ESG Investing Challenge.
 NYU Stern MBA students are prepared to build a better world through better business, engaging with the Center for Sustainable Business—which prepares future and current leaders to embed social and environmental sustainability into core business strategy through education, research and engagement—as well as gaining hands-on experience managing funds using ESG strategies through the Michael Price Student Investment Fund.